 We offer the following adult outpatient services:

-This program offers adults 35 and over group therapy three to five days per week.
+This program offers adults 18 and over group therapy five days per week.
 Patients return home in the evenings.

 The first step is the initial assessment.
 On day one, you will meet with a nurse and a psychiatrist for several hours in the morning to go over your medical and mental health history and review your medications.
-After a brief orientation by the clinical counselor, you can go to your first group session.
+After a brief orientation by the clinical counselor, you will begin the ReVisions program.

-The program begins at 9:00 in the morning and ends at 1:30 in the afternoon.
-A box lunch is served.
+The program begins at 9:30 in the morning and ends at 1:30 in the afternoon.

 There are many benefits of participating in an intensive outpatient program.
 You’ll have a safety and support network that can help decrease the need to be in the hospital.
 Patients often find a stay in the hospital uncomfortable and less desirable than staying in their own home and own bed at night.
 As long as your needs can be met safely at home, you can have the best of both worlds: the comforts of home in the evening hours, and receiving therapy and intensive treatment during the daytime.